gmp26/generator-angular-ls/readme.md

 Based on [angular-generator](https://github.com/yeoman/angular-generator/)

+This generator adds the following options

+* [LiveScript](http://livescript.net) as an alternative to Javascript or Coffeescript,
+* Bootstrap with Less/Recess as an alternative to Sass/Compass.
+This is useful if you want to use angular-ui/bootstrap,
+* Font-awesome instead of glyphicons.

+It is tested most extensively with these options enabled.

 ## Provisional Usage

 NB: Until things stabilise further I won't publish this as a node module, so to use you will